elabftw/elabftw/documentation/docs/usage/user-guide/custom-fields.md

         "405",
         "647"
       ]
+    },
+    "Sample labels": {
+      "type": "text",
+      "position": 5,
+      "allow_multi_values": true,
+      "value": [
+        "control",
+        "replicate 1"
+      ]
     }
   }
 }
 ~~~

 Now click Save and scroll up a bit.
-Above the Steps you should now see four new inputs under the "Custom fields" header.
+Above the Steps you should now see five new inputs under the "Custom fields" header.
 When they are modified, the change is saved immediately.

 <figure>